feihong/asyncio-tasks-talk/talk.md

     long_task(url, name)
 ```

-^ In this program, we are making use of the [websocket-client](https://pypi.python.org/pypi/websocket-client) package by liris.
-This is a synchronous web socket client API.
+^ In this program, we are making use of the [websocket-client](https://pypi.python.org/pypi/websocket-client) package by [liris](https://github.com/liris).
+This is a popular synchronous web socket client API.

 ---
 ## Task program, useful function